djhemath/hemath.dev/content/blog/webassembly/build-your-first-webassembly-project.md

 Hey makkals,

-This post is a part of multi-part series on WebAssembly.
-Checkout other parts [here](/blog/webassembly/webassembly-zero-to-hero)
+This post is a part of a multi-part series on WebAssembly.
+Check out other parts of the series [here](/blog/webassembly/webassembly-a-beginners-guide)

 Have you ever heard about WebAssembly and thought, "That sounds cool, but it’s probably too complex for me"?